 Three young women, the youngest was ten years old, and the oldest of whom was sixteen, were captured and taken to the “Leesburg Stockade,” a dismal, dank Civil War-era prison about twenty miles west of Americus in rural Leesburg.

-In jail for the first few days, they didn’t receive any food.
+They didn’t receive any food in jail for the first few days.
 They survived on rations of overcooked hamburgers and egg sandwiches for the next few days.
 The girls also slept on filthy beds without access to a bathroom, sharing space with mosquitoes, gnats, and, at one point, a snake brought into the room by guards.

 Days after Martin Luther King Jr.’s “I Have a Dream” speech in Washington, D.C.; police freed the girls.
 Danny Lyon, a photographer, discovered the girls’ bodies after weeks of scouring throughout the region and alerted the community.
 Many of the girls’ parents got a bill of two dollars for each day their kid was imprisoned after they were freed.

-The Leesburg Stockade Girls “stolen girls” are an example of teenage freedom fighters who are brave.
+The Leesburg Stockade Girls, “stolen girls,” are an example of brave teenage freedom fighters.

 Leesburg Stockade: In 1963, Thirty Black Preteen Girls …. https://www.watchtheyard.com/history/leesburg-stockade-1963/